HDMTLab/HDMTLab.github.io/publications.md

 *Kim, Y.,  Baek, S., Lee, D. and Park, J.  A Group Sequential Procedure to Control FDR for Group Margin and Its Application to GWAS with Linkage Disequilibrium Scores. _Submitted_.

-*Hwang, S., Ramos, M.L., Park, D., Park, J., Lim, J. and Green, E.  Two-Stage Multiple Test Procedures Controlling FDR with auxiliary variable and their Application to Set4$\Delta$ Mutant Data. _Submitted_.
+*Hwang, S., Ramos, M.L., Park, D., Park, J., Lim, J. and Green, E.  Two-Stage Multiple Test Procedures Controlling FDR with auxiliary variable and their Application to Set4$\Delta$ Mutant Data. _Under Revision_.

 *Jung, D., Kim, Y. and Park, J. FDR controlling procedures with dimension reduction and their application to GWAS with